eecs110/fall2020/pages/syllabus.md

 1. Final course grades will not be rounded or curved.
 1. We will not be using the final exam time for this class.

-> #### NOTE: Leniency is built into the course
+> ### NOTE: Leniency is built into the course
-> Because these are unprecedented times -- with many potential life disruptions because of COVID-19, wildfires, police brutality, and so forth -- I have built leniency into the design of the class.
+> Because there are unprecedented and uncertain times, I have built leniency into the design of the class.
 You will be able to:
 > * drop your lowest quiz score (best 2 of 3)
 > * drop your lowest homework score (best 5 of 6)
 > * drop your lowest 2 labs (best 5 of 7)
 >
 > I have done this to make the class equitable.
 Use this leniency wisely.
-In other words, skipping HW1, Quiz1, and Lab1-2 is an ill-advised approach. **I will not grant additional exceptions to students unless I receive a note from the Dean of Students (or some similar NU entity).**
+In other words, skipping HW1, Quiz1, and Lab1-2 is an ill-advised approach. **I will not grant additional exceptions unless the circumstances are truly exceptional, and this will need to go through the Dean of Students (or some similar NU entity).**

 ### Homework Grading